-Join Our Campaign…Help Us Create a Peace-Filled Oakland This Season!
+Join Our Campaign…Help Us Create a Peace-Filled Oakland in 2018!

 Creating spaces of Peace: Here in the Bay it can feel like there are no real spaces of peace.
 But every one of us has the ability to create peace in our communities and in our everyday lives.
 Whether it be through silent meditation or by attending a rally to stand with marginalized peoples.
 And when you do a little something to create a space of peace, it can start a chain reaction!